Who is considered the next of kin for life insurance?

 No, you can directly name a beneficiary for your life insurance policy.

-How do different states interpret the next-of-kin order?
+How do different states interpret the next of kin order?

 Each state has its own variations, but the general order is followed.